FelixKwan-Labs/osTicket-Sandbox-/README.md

 <p>
 I can view the ticket I submitted directly in the Agent Panel, where I have various options for managing it.
 These include assigning it to a different team, updating its status, and communicating with the user.
 </p>
+<p>One thing I learned from this is that as a Help Desk Agent, I need to know when to escalate or assign tickets to other teams or specialists.</p>